This game has unused animations.

 - Tawna Bonus added to Temple Ruins, Slippery Climb, Cortex Power and Castle Machinery.
 You can't access the Castle Machinery SAVE POINT if you successfully complete the one in Jaws of Darkness, for some reason.

 - Only one crate will smack Crash if he missed any in the level rather than all the ones he missed.

-- Beating a stage without dying still brings Crash to the screen where you get your gem, and you actually can get the gem and be allowed to die... but none of the boxes you broke are saved at a checkpoint, meaning you still have to do it without death.
+- Beating a stage and dying still brings Crash to the screen where you get your gem, and you actually can get the gem and be allowed to die... but none of the boxes you broke are saved at a checkpoint, meaning you still have to do it without death.

 - The countdown on TNT crates is faster.

 - Crash's base movement speed and jump height have been increased (but is slower in his "invincibility" state).